influxdata/docs-v2/content/influxdb/cloud/process-data/common-tasks/downsample-data-quix.md

 This guide walks through the process of creating a series of Python services that ingest from an InfluxDB v2 bucket and then downsample and publish the data to another InfluxDB v2 bucket.
-By aggregating data within windows of time, then storing the aggregate values back to InfluxDB, you can reduce disk usage and costs over time.
+By aggregating data within windows of time and then storing the aggregate values back to InfluxDB, you can reduce disk usage and costs over time.

 The guide uses the InfluxDB v2 and Quix Streams Python client libraries and can be run locally or deployed within Quix Cloud with a free trial.
 It assumes you have setup a Python project and virtual environment.